dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 I will then demonstrate the utility of DAG Trans through **Fin**, an extremely simple, one-phase BFT Consensus for the partial synchrony model.
 I will finish with a note on emerging **DAG Trans riding** BFT Consensus solutions.

-The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time.
+Fin is not a full-fledged BFT Consensus system design, rather, the main takeaway from it is that **by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time**.

 ## DAG Trans: Reliable Causal Broadcast